-A three-month collective learning experience for nonprofit humans who want to reimagine how we work, lead, and care together.
+A free, 12-week learning community for nonprofit humans reimagining how we work, lead, and

 Winter is the season of deep roots.